-Well you first start out in a little town of Cortez, just outside Mesa Verde National Park.
+You first start out in the little town of Cortez, just outside Mesa Verde National Park.
 Cortez has lots of places to stay overnight for better rates if you’re touring the park for several days (inside the park there’s only Far View Lodge and camping to choose from), and there are plenty of places to eat and shop around at right in town.

 The whole area around Cortez and Mesa Verde is full of tons of archaeological sites, as I mentioned in the side trips section of my post Four Corners to Mesa Verde.
 I won’t go over them all again here, but one place to note of since you’ll be driving past it is Canyons of the Ancients National Monument.
 The Anasazi Heritage Center, north of Cortez on highway 184 is the visitor’s center for the monument, so it’s a good idea to stop here to get more info if you plan to check it out.